 [THE 2015 BOSTON WRITING WORKSHOP IS NOW COMPLETE.
 Thank you to all who attended.
 We do not know when the next workshop will happen in Boston, but if you are interested in being on an e-mail list with that date/news (and you have not contacted us previously), send us an email saying so to writingdayworkshops [at] gmail.com.
 Thanks!]

-Writing Day Workshops and the Homeric Writers’ Retreat & Workshop are excited to announce The 2015 Boston Writing Workshop — a full-day “How to Get Published” writing event in Boston on November 14, 2015.
+Writing Day Workshops, with assistance from the New England SCBWI, is excited to announce The 2015 Boston Writing Workshop — a full-day “How to Get Published” writing event in Boston on November 14, 2015.
+This independent event is organized by coordinator Jessica Bell of Writing Day Workshops.

 This writing event is a wonderful opportunity to get intense instruction over the course of one day, pitch a literary agent or editor (optional), get your questions answered, and more.
 Note that there are limited seats at the event (130 total).
 All questions about the event regarding schedule, details and registration are answered below.
 Thank you for your interest in the 2015 Boston Writing Workshop!